Skip to main content

 On the custom class, set RoktEmbeddedView as the view's class.
 Then define top, leading, and trailing constraints to match the place that the embedded placement will be shown.
 For height, we recommend adding a height constraint of zero.

 RoktEmbeddedView can only modify the its own height according to the content of the placement.
-There is a callback in the execute method to notify when the height has changed and return the new height.
+There is a callback in the selectPlacements method to notify when the height has changed and return the new height.

 The image below illustrates the easiest way to define RoktEmbeddedView using auto layout.